aekaisato/tuplet/design/design-doc.md

 since you don't have to bounce to a different piece of software to accompolish common edits to an audio sample.

-### Add runtime functions and macro for splicing samples during load
+### Add runtime functions and macro (including syntax checks) for splicing samples during load

 This is an arguably less crucial, yet still important feature for our language.
 It builds off of previous work on patterns, loading files, and tuplet squeezing.